 It is still a working temple, and it a unique window on Chinese religious practice in Tasmania in the 1880s.
 The significant collection includes decorated plaques, incense burners and other ceremonial items.

-It is the ground floor of the Queen Victoria Museum and Art Gallery at Royal Park.
+Found on the ground floor of the Queen Victoria Art Gallery at Royal Park.